 When you’re in an active job search…

 Job Search: Start by creating your own YouTube channel.
-Post video blog entries as a resource to send recruiters and hiring managers so they can see you in action.
+Post blog entries as a resource to send recruiters and hiring managers so they can see you in action.
 You can also upload a small selection of those to your LinkedIn profile.

 2. A video blog gives you a living archive

 Loic LeMeur, founder of Seesmic (acquired by HootSuite), is a video blogger too.
-He shares his experiences in his blog and offers great advice on how to build your online brand.
+He shares his experiences in his blog and offers great advice on how to build your online career brand.
 You can check out Loic Le Neur here on YouTube here on YouTube.

 Employed: Start building your personal brand now – thinking about “forward facing” your career.
-Create video blog entries that speak to your current company’s brand.
+Create blog entries that speak to your current company’s brand.
 When employed, be all about **their** products and services.
 But, also create separate video blogs that show your contributions to the company.
 These may be useful now or kept for future use during your next job transition.

 Job Search: Share your knowledge.
-Cover topics specific to **your** brand.
+Cover topics specific to **your** professional career brand.
 Outline issues and solutions you’ve implemented, assuming you’re not under a confidentiality agreement.
 Remember to speak to your strengths and your expertise in the industry or specific area.